streamr-dev/streamr-docker-dev/README.md

 2. Increase the amount of memory allocated to Docker VM from 2GB to something like 5GB or more (Docker icon -> Preferences -> Advanced).
 Click Apply & Restart.

+3. Clone this repo: `git clone git@github.com:streamr-dev/streamr-docker-dev.git`, change into that directory `cd streamr-docker-dev`

-3. Create a symlink to `streamr-docker-dev` into a suitable directory in your PATH (run from repository root):
+4. Create a symlink to `streamr-docker-dev` into a suitable directory in your PATH (run from repository root):
 ```
 ln -sf $(pwd)/streamr-docker-dev/bin.sh /usr/local/bin/streamr-docker-dev
 ```